Blakeinstein/Design-Patterns/README.md

 - Implemented:

-  > 1. Person.CreateProductMenu, `src/models/Person.java:77` abstract function for
+  > 1. Person.ShowMenu, `src/models/Person.java:37` abstract function for
   >
-  >    1. Buyer.CreateProductMenu, `src/models/Buyer.java:28`
+  >    1. Buyer.ShowMenu, `src/models/Buyer.java:24`
   >
-  >    2. Seller.CreateProductMenu, `src/models/Seller.java:28`
+  >    2. Seller.ShowMenu, `src/models/Seller.java:25`
   >
-  > 2. Both of the above serve as bridges to the respective create product menu as requested by the user.
+  > 2. Both of the above serve as bridges to the respective menus depending on the logged in user.

 - Called:

-  > Facade.productOperation, `src/controller/Facade.java:358` which serves as the bridging call, calling the respective create product menu functions depending on the logged in user.
+  > Facade.login, `src/controller/Facade.java:60` which serves as the bridging call, calling the logged in persons showMenu implementation.

 #### 3. Factory

 - Implemented:

-  > 1. Person.CreateProductMenu, `src/models/Person.java:77` abstract function for
+  > 1. Person.CreateProductMenu, `src/models/Person.java:65` abstract function for
   >
-  >    1. Buyer.CreateProductMenu, `src/models/Buyer.java:28`
+  >    1. Buyer.CreateProductMenu, `src/models/Buyer.java:48`
   >
-  >    2. Seller.CreateProductMenu, `src/models/Seller.java:28`
+  >    2. Seller.CreateProductMenu, `src/models/Seller.java:52`
   >
-  > 2. Both of the above implement a factory method for their own product menu, which creates the appropriate product menu by invoking the constructor for NewProductMenu class, `src/view/NewProductMenu.java`
+  > 2. Both of the above implement a factory method for their own product menu, which creates the appropriate product menu by invoking the constructor for NewProductMenu class, `src/view/NewProductMenu.java` the actual factory method to instantiate appropriate ProductMenu interface objects, `src/view/ProductMenu.java` which is implemented by
+  >
+  >    1. MeatProductMenu class,  `src/view/MeatProductMenu.java`
+  >
+  >    2. ProduceProductMenu class,  `src/view/ProduceProductMenu.java`

 - Called:

-  > 1. NewProductMenu.CreateProductDialog, `src/view/NewProductMenu.java:68`
+  > 1. NewProductMenu.CreateProductDialog, `src/view/NewProductMenu.java:69`

 #### 4. Iterator